 Cost

-Talkiatry costs depend on your insurance benefits; however, copays often range between $20 – $50.
-Currently, they only accept patients with in-network insurance coverage.
-They do not accept FSA/HSA as a form of payment.
+Talkiatry costs depend on your insurance benefits; however, copays often range between $20–$50.
+Currently, it only accepts patients with in-network insurance coverage.
+It does not accept FSA/HSA as a form of payment.

 To learn more about insurance verification, read our comprehensive review of Talkiatry.